Cyfrin/moccasin/docs/source/how-tos/stateful_fuzzing.rst

 Essentially, what this will try to do will be:

 1. Start a "fuzz run"
     a.
-It will deploy a our contract
+It will deploy our contract
     b.
 It will randomly call either ``input_number_returns_itself`` or ``change_number`` with random inputs `on the same contract`
     c.
 The ``input_number_returns_itself`` function always checks our invariant
-2. After ``stateful_step_count`` "fuzz runs" (50, in this case) it will stop, and "delete" our contract
+2. After ``stateful_step_count`` "fuzz runs" (50, in this case), it will stop and "delete" our contract
-3. It will repeat step 1 in this list until it finds an issue, or runs through these steps ``max_examples`` (10,000 in our example) times!
+3. It will repeat step 1 in this list until it finds an issue or runs through these steps ``max_examples`` (10,000 in our example) times!

 You can then test it with: